Please click on each title below to see content.

 2. Project Objectives

-The heart of the project is to develop a prototype that integrates, on the same flexible chip, a microgenerator that converts this ambient mechanical energy into electrical energy that can recharge a lithium battery, through a specific electrical converter.
+The heart of the project is to develop a prototype that integrates, on the same flexible chip, a microgenerator that converts this ambient mechanical energy into electrical energy that can recharge a storage element, for example a lithium battery, through a specific electrical converter.